troyoram/game-project-client/README.md

 The Tic-Tac-Toe game is the first project assigned to students in General Assembly's Web Development Immersive (WDI) course.
-The student is tasked with using material learned in class during the first two weeks to create and deploy a web application to log in using auhtenticated credentials and participate in playing Tic-Tac-Toe games alternating between Player "X" and Player "O".
+The student is tasked with using material learned in class during the first two weeks to create and deploy a web application to log in using authenticated credentials and participate in playing Tic-Tac-Toe games alternating between Player "X" and Player "O".

 The live version of the game can be found [here](https://troyoram.github.io/game-project-client/)